Emergency Medicine SAHEC 4 Weeks

 Faculty: Dr. Scott Campbell and Dr. John Smith

 Elective Description/Requirements: Students will evaluate and manage Emergency Department (ED) patients under the direct supervision of the EM Faculty.
-Students will perform histories and physical examinations, document findings in the medical record, order appropriate diagnostic and therapeutic interventions, assess response to therapy, and determine appropriate patient dispositions.
+Students will perform history and physical examinations, document findings in the medical record, order appropriate diagnostic and therapeutic interventions, assess response to therapy, and determine appropriate patient dispositions.
 Students will conduct follow-up communications with select patients to assess short-term response to therapy, ensure follow-up instructions are being followed, and assist with any problems under guidance of the ED faculty and staff.
 Students will complete 120 clinical hours in the ED.

 Length of Clerkship: 4 Weeks